X Games XVII

 X Games XVII was an action sporting event which took place from July 28 – 31, 2011 in Los Angeles, California.
-Venues for the event include the Staples Center, Nokia Theater, and other areas of L.A.
+Venues for the event include the Staples Center, Nokia Theatre, and other areas of L.A.
 Live.
 The games featured the sports of motocross, skateboarding, BMX, and rallying.
 X Games 17 was also the first ever X Games to feature Enduro X, which replaced Super X.